 - Avoid throwing a bag of flour into the compost pile.
 It is best to sprinkle it over the pile.
-Dumping an entire bag will make the flour thicken and block the flow of air in the pile.
+Dumping an entire bag will thicken the flour and block airflow in the pile.

 - Add green components to the pile to quicken the composting process.
 Microorganisms and bacteria are more attracted to green components, so adding them to the compost pile speeds up the composting of all the items.

-Make sure the flour is dry before you dump it in the compost pile.
-Wet flour compacts the compost pile and restricts the circulation of airflow that aids the decomposition of the materials.
+- Ensure the flour is dry before you dump it in the compost pile.
+Wet flour compacts the compost pile and restricts the circulation of airflow, which aids the decomposition of the materials.

 Is Flour Good for the Soil?

-You should consider the nitrogen balance of the soil before you dump flour into it.
+As such, you should consider the nitrogen balance of the soil before you dump flour into it.
 Too much flour in the soil can result in too much nitrogen, which is detrimental to the soil.
 So, if you want to add nitrogen to any soil, ensure the soil has a low nitrogen supply.

 If you see a plant with yellow leaves instead of green during summer, you know the soil is low on nitrogen.
-Adding some flour can help balance the nitrogen cycle of that soil.
+Adding some flour compost can help balance the nitrogen cycle of that soil.